Culture

 3 minutes to read — 529 words

-Too Like the Lightning This book was interesting.
+This book was interesting.
 “Interesting” can be used to mean a lot of things, and frequently to dissemble.
 But in this case I mean it simply—it was an interesting book because Palmer creates a fascinating world that the novel spends most of its time exploring.
 The book is also unflinchingly pretentious, very well-written, and quite slow.
 It’s often described as political science fiction, because the futuristic setting is mostly a vessel to explore how society and politics have changed.